 Beta is essentially a coefficient in a complex regression model that explains how volatile a stock is compared to the whole market.

 Market risk has a beta that is equal to 1.
 If you invest in companies that have a beta of 1, you are basically investing in companies that have the same risk profile as the whole market.

-Companies that have a beta that is higher than 1, are considered to be more risky than the market.
-The higher the beta, the more risky they are.
+Companies that have a beta that is higher than 1, are considered to be riskier than the market.
+The higher the beta, the riskier they are.